Suspension of Self-Service

 Data/files will be returned by email.

-Plate Retrieval: Completed plates/racks will be placed in the Cold Room (A650) next to the facility; after you receive your data, please retrieve your plates/racks as soon as possible.
+Plate Retrieval: Completed plates/racks will be placed in the Cold Room (A650) next to the Core; after you receive your data, please retrieve your plates/racks as soon as possible.

 ↵ Back to Top